• Home |

 Why We Chose It

-Remington 150 Grain Scirocco Bonded ammo is an excellent round for hunters during deer season.
-It’s a hard-hitting bullet with a flatter trajectory than some other rounds and leaves an impressive wound channel.
+Remington 150 Grain Scirocco Bonded ammo is excellent for hunters during deer season.
+It’s a hard-hitting bullet with a flatter trajectory than some other rounds, and inflicyts an impressive wound channel.

-Like the Barnes TTSX, Swift Scirocco Bonded bullets have nearly 100% weight retention to maximize penetration.
-The polymer tip is responsible for initiating expansion, but the electro-chemical bonding process is what keeps the lead core and copper jacket together to ensure deadly terminal performance.
+Like the Barnes TTSX, Swift Scirocco bullets have nearly 100% weight retention to maximize penetration.
+The polymer tip is responsible for initiating expansion, but the electrochemical bonding process is what keeps the lead core and copper jacket together to ensure drop-dead terminal performance.

-Not only does the Remington 150 gr Swift Scirocco Bonded bullet do amazing work on deer, but we also love it because you can ethically hunt elk, black bears, and moose too.
+Not only does the Remington 150 gr Swift Scirocco do amazing work on deer, but we also love it because it'll let you ethically hunt elk, black bears, and moose too.

 Best Budget 30-06 Ammo for Deer Hunting